livrich/Kotlin/README.md

 * No way to handle 3-way tie
 * Tie is triggered if anything ties, not just high score
 * Not sure why I get a warning that 'water' assigned to 'var highScore' is never used
-*       No warnings about other variables and I can end with water highScore
 * No error handling for potential capital letter input
 * Code could probably be efficient with some revision